Kenya | Projects

 The result: a lack of education, hope and future – for girls and their families.

-Education All Month, Every Month offers a solution: it provides girls with sanitary protection, underwear and a monthly social education programme at school, enabling them to attend school all month, every month.
+Education All Month, Every Month offers a solution: it helps girls overcome period povrety by providing them with sanitary protection, underwear and a monthly social education programme at school, enabling them to attend school all month, every month.

 Through this scheme, Watoto Kwanza – African Children’s Fund’s Kenyan NGO partner: